 WannaCry was officially the most-used ransomware in 2017.
 The cybersecurity statistics from 2020 show that it continued being the most common ransomware, with 18.77% of attempts in Q3 alone.

 As with most ransomware, WannaCry infects victims’ computers and demands a payment in Bitcoin.
 The main distinguishing feature is that this specific ransomware targets computers running Windows OS, especially older versions that have weaknesses implemented by the NSA.

 27. The average amount of money demanded in ransomware attacks is $1,077.

 Data hijackers typically ask for around $1,000 to return access to the data they took from their victims.
-Cyber attack statistics by year show that in 2015 the average amount demanded was just $294.
+The cyber attack statistics by year reveal that, in 2015, the average amount was $294.

-Speaking of yearly statistics, the predictions for 2020 aren’t bright—a significant increase in the number of ransomware attacks is expected.
+Speaking of yearly statistics, the predictions for 2020 weren’t bright—a significant increase in the number of ransomware attacks was expected.
 With an increase of 400%, we’ll need to be more cautious online than ever before.
 In 2021, the projected cost of ransomware will reach $6 trillion annually.

 Supply chain attacks are the type of cyber attack that looks for an opening into a network through the supply network, which is notorious for its lack of security.
-Malware statistics show that these are on the rise in all industries, including finance, oil, and the government sector, so making sure your suppliers keep their online databases safe is a must.
+The malware statistics show that these are on the rise in all industries, including finance, oil, and the government sector, so ensuring your suppliers keep their online databases safe is a must.

 Employee education on internet safety might be the key to preventing cyber attacks.
-With more than a quarter of all data breaches being caused by human error, we seem to be a key factor in maintaining online safety.
+With 17% of all data breaches in 2020 being caused by human error, we seem to be a key factor in maintaining online safety.

-The cyber security statistics listed above are intended to be a wakeup call for professionals whose businesses rely on storing sensitive information online.
-After seeing how common, and how devastating, cyber attacks and data breaches can be, we hope that everyone starts paying more attention to their online security.
+The cybersecurity statistics listed above are intended to be a wake-up call for professionals whose businesses rely on storing sensitive information online.
+After seeing how common and devastating cyber attacks and data breaches can be, we hope everyone starts paying more attention to their online security.